NodziGames/H.O.G/README.md

 # H.O.G
-Heroes Of Grannard, The Open Source Roguelike Ascii Game!
+Heroes Of Grannard, The Roguelike Ascii Game!

-Heroes of Grannard is fully open source.
-You may use the code to create your own game, and no credit is required at all!
-If you really wanted to you could redistribute it as is, I won't take offense, but keep in mind that credit would be much appreciated if you plan to do that.
+Heroes of Grannard is being created to help my further my Java abilities.
+The code has been left visible to the public for learning purposes.
+You may build a game based on the code you can find here, but please do not redistribute it as is, or claim it as your own.

+Any product you build based on this code may be distributed commercially or non-commercialy, but please give appropriate credit.

 For any inquiries about the project, connect with me via any these means: